radiantmediaplayer/BasicProject/README.md

 ## Important support notes

 - You may want to review the config.xml file to allow common privileges for video apps for Tizen TV
+- We recommend using MPEG-DASH streaming for Samsung TVs.
+While it is technically possible to use HLS or MP4 progressive download on Tizen platform we do not officially support those use-cases.
 - Google IMA (video ads) is not currently supported, please use our rmp-vast parser to display video ads on Samsung Smart TV

 ## Issues